 7.Press send and voila! we are authenticated.

 Here we conclude our tutorial.
-I hope you must have learnt a good deal about basic Authorization in Postman.
+I hope you must have learned a good deal about basic Authorization in Postman.
 It is not that hard but it never hurts to just go through the tutorial once again to have a good hand on Authorization.
-Authorization and Authentication will be one of the most important topic that you will learn, so please internalize all the concepts taught here.
+Authorization and Authentication will be some of the most important topics that you will learn, so please internalize all the concepts taught here.
 We will move on to our next tutorial now.